-[Speaker] Jessica Brooks is the Assistant Director of Financial Empowerment Centers at the New York City Department of Consumer Affairs Office of Financial Empowerment (OFE).
-The Financial Empowerment Center initiative is the first publicly-funded financial counseling program in the country.
-Jessica oversees the network of over 20 Centers as well as OFE’s other financial counseling programs, including La Ventanilla de Asesoría Financiera at the Mexican Consulate.
-Jessica has been in the financial capability field since 2003.
-She has many years of direct service as a financial counselor both at her own branch office in Chicago, as well as on a national hotline.
+[Speaker] Jessica Brooks is the Assistant Director of Financial Counseling and Coaching Programs at the New York City Department of Consumer Affairs Office of Financial Empowerment (OFE).
+The Financial Empowerment Center initiative is the first publicly-funded financial counseling program in the country, and is being replicated in cities nationwide.
+Jessica oversees the network of over 20 Centers as well as OFE’s other financial counseling programs, including La Ventanilla de Asesoría Financiera at the Mexican Consulate, and Ready to Rent - financial counseling for seekers of affordable housing.
+Jessica has been in the financial capability field for 15 years.
+She has many years of direct service as a financial counselor both at her own branch office in Chicago, as well as on a national hotline and place-based programs in NYC boroughs.
 She has extensive expertise and certifications, including debt management programs, housing counseling, reverse mortgages, and bankruptcy counseling.
 Jessica holds a B.A. in Linguistics from the University of Washington - Seattle and is currently pursuing an M.P.A. at Baruch College.

 [Speaker] Sarah Brooks was most recently the politically appointed Chief Design Officer at Veterans Affairs, part of the team leading the Department’s transformation efforts.
 She has been leading the team responsible for a dynamic portfolio of Design projects aimed at ensuring VA delivers seamless customer experiences that serve 9 million Veterans and their families.